 Note: You can't use UFO to open Google documents, spreadsheets, presentations or drawings locally.

-- AFO to open any type of file stored in Google Cloud Storage
+- AFO to open any type of file stored in other storage platforms, such as Google Cloud Storage or Azure Blob storage

 Both UFO and AFO support files of any size.

 What do I need to install and use UFO/AFO?

 UFO and AFO require the installation of a local client available for macOS and Windows.
 Learn more: Install UFO or AFO.